MedARC-AI/lm-evaluation-harness/README.md

 These are guidelines and not rules, and can be overruled in special circumstances.

 We try to prioritize agreement with the procedures used by other groups to decrease the harm when people inevitably compare runs across different papers despite our discouragement of the practice.
 Historically, we also prioritized the implementation from "Language Models are Few Shot Learners" as our original goal was specifically to compare results with that paper.

-### Support

-The best way to get support is to open an issue on this repo or join the EleutherAI discord server](https://discord.gg/eleutherai).
-The `#lm-thunderdome` channel is dedicated to developing this project and the `#release-discussion` channel is for receiving support for our releases.